 What's The Difference Between Green and Black Mussels?

-Color: Black mussels have black and blue shells, while green mussels feature brown and black shells with a teal or green tint.
+Color: Black mussels, Modiolus modiolus, have black and blue shells, while green mussels, Perna canaliculus, have brown and black shells with a teal or green tint.

-Size: Black mussels are typically smaller, measuring 2 to 4 inches in length, whereas green mussels are larger, ranging from 4 to 8 inches.
+Size: Black mussels are smaller, measuring 2 to 4 inches in length.
+Green mussels are larger, ranging from 4 to 8 inches.

-Flavor and Texture: Black mussels offer a sweet, briny flavor with a tender texture, while green mussels have a stronger flavor and firmer texture.
+Flavor and Texture: Black mussels have a sweet, briny flavor with a tender texture.
+Green mussels have a bolder taste and firmer texture, while green mussels have a stronger flavor and firmer texture.

 Summary

-These mussels are slightly larger and plumper than their black counterparts and have a subtly sweeter flavor.
+Fresh green-lipped mussels, also known as New Zealand green mussels, are bright orange and green.
+New Zealand greenshell mussels are slightly larger and plumper than their black counterparts and have a slightly sweeter flavor.

 If you're making this dish without wine, mix water with the juice of one lemon in its place.

-Beyond their delicious taste, mussels are rich in protein, iodine, omega-3 fatty acids, vitamins, and minerals, offering both tremendous flavor and nutritional benefits.
+Beyond their delicious flavor, mussels are rich in protein, iodine, and omega-3 fatty acids, providing both tremendous taste and nutritional benefits, including anti-inflammatory effects.

 Recommended Seafood Recipes